wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

 The return type of the last applied filter will be used to define the type of the property inside the generated model (in the example one section above given above the method **getCreated** will return a DateTime object).
 Additionally the generated model also accepts the transformed type as input type.
 So **setCreated** will accept a string and a DateTime object.
 If an already transformed value is provided the filter which transforms the value will **not** be executed.

 If you write a custom transforming filter you must define the return type of your filter function as the implementation uses Reflection methods to determine to which type a value is transformed by a filter.

+Only one transforming filter per property is allowed. may be positioned anywhere in the filter chain of a single property.
+If multiple filters are applied and a transforming filter is among them you have to make sure the property types are compatible.

 Builtin filter
 --------------